 The Museum is committed to ensuring that this work is an ethically sustainable shift in our practices, culture, and organizational model.
 We have implemented several policies to reflect this effort.
 Two examples of these types of policies are the Curation of Human Remains Policy and the Colonial Pathways Policy.

-Our decolonizing initiatives’ policies recognize Indigenous sovereignty and the legitimacy of Indigenous knowledge and shared narratives, whether documented or passed through oral traditions.
+Our decolonizing initiatives policies recognize Indigenous sovereignty and the legitimacy of Indigenous knowledge and shared narratives, whether documented or passed through oral traditions.
 We acknowledge and believe that Indigenous knowledge is the most reliable evidence when defining the importance of cultural resources to an Indigenous community.
 Prioritizing Indigenous knowledge and decisions allows us to begin to correct the harm non-Indigenous authorities created by disregarding the expertise and wishes of Indigenous communities.

 Representation matters, and is an integral part of decolonial work.
 Our goal is to have Black, Indigenous, and People of Color (BIPOC) representation and voice integrated within all levels of decision-making.
 We are a cultural anthropology museum that stewards and cares for cultural resources from a global population–representing more than 150 Indigenous communities within the United States, and over 200 Indigenous communities internationally.
-We believe it is imperative that our organizational model is accountable and works towards reflecting similar representation.
+We believe it is imperative that our organizational model is accountable and works toward reflecting similar representation.

 A surface-level examination of the Museum’s acquisition ledgers shows hundreds of legal donations and purchases over a century that filled our storage rooms with tens of thousands of heritage items.

 For a vast majority of our acquisitions, the transactions that caused belongings to leave Indigenous communities are often obscured by a lack of transparent or available documentation in our records.
 By simply labeling displayed items with a donor or purchase acknowledgment, the Museum effectively erased the genocide, warfare, displacement, and oppression perpetrated against Indigenous communities.
 Furthermore, by rarely including Indigenous voices in decisions made about the presentation or stewardship practices of their ancestors and belongings, our institution perpetuated the ongoing colonization and appropriation of Indigenous cultures.

 We recognize that a core tenant of this work means we will need to consult with descendant communities on about 80 percent of the Museum’s approximately 75,000 ethnographic items and archival and audio-visual material, as well as all the archaeology from more than 1,000 sites.
 We are committed to ensuring that the first phase of the work is centered around our homeland community, the Kumeyaay Nation.
 Given our limited capacity, this work will take time.
-However, our Board of Trustees and staff are deeply committed to its implementation and to ensure the sustainability of the Museum’s decolonizing initiatives.
+However, our Board of Trustees and staff are deeply committed to the implementation and sustainability of the Museum’s decolonizing initiatives.

-Please direct any inquiries to email@example.com.
+Please direct any inquiries about this work to firstname.lastname@example.org.